Filter bubble: By individuals

 Some browser plug-ins are aimed to help people step out of their filter bubbles and make them aware of their personal perspectives; thus, these media show content that contradicts with their beliefs and opinions.
 In addition to plug-ins, there are apps created with the mission of encouraging users to open their echo chambers.
 News apps such as Read Across the Aisle nudge users to read different perspectives if their reading pattern is biased towards one side/ideology.
 Although apps and plug-ins are tools humans can use, Eli Pariser stated "certainly, there is some individual responsibility here to really seek out new sources and people who aren't like you."

 Since web-based advertising can further the effect of the filter bubbles by exposing users to more of the same content, users can block much advertising by deleting their search history, turning off targeted ads, and downloading browser extensions.
 Some use anonymous or non-personalized search engines such as YaCy, DuckDuckGo, Qwant, Startpage.com, Disconnect, and Searx in order to prevent companies from gathering their web-search data.
 Swiss daily Neue Zürcher Zeitung is beta-testing a personalized news engine app which uses machine learning to guess what content a user is interested in, while "always including an element of surprise"; the idea is to mix in stories which a user is unlikely to have followed in the past.
-These self-regulation tools can be helpful to users but, there is a overwhelming need for organizations to step in to best combat filter bubbles on a grander scale.
+These self-regulation tools can be helpful to users but, there is an overwhelming need for organizations to step in to best combat filter bubbles on a grander scale.

 The European Union is taking measures to lessen the effect of the filter bubble.
 The European Parliament is sponsoring inquiries into how filter bubbles affect people's ability to access diverse news.
 Additionally, it introduced a program aimed to educate citizens about social media.
 In the U.S., the CSCW panel suggests the use of news aggregator apps to broaden media consumers news intake.
 News aggregator apps scan all current news articles and direct you to different viewpoints regarding a certain topic.
 Users can also use a diversely-aware news balancer which visually shows the media consumer if they are leaning left or right when it comes to reading the news, indicating right-leaning with a bigger red bar or left-leaning with a bigger blue bar.
 A study evaluating this news balancer found "a small but noticeable change in reading behavior, toward more balanced exposure, among users seeing the feedback, as compared to a control group".